About

 Located in the San Francisco Bay Area, the UCSF/KPNC BIRCWH program is a collaborative effort of the University of California, San Francisco (UCSF) and the Kaiser Permanente Northern California (KPNC) Division of Research (DOR), based in Oakland, CA. The history of the program shows that UCSF/KPNC BIRCWH has:

-• well-established biomedical, clinical, and translational research infrastructure and facilities,
+• Well-established biomedical, clinical, and translational research infrastructure and facilities,

-• internationally renowned investigators and outstanding trainees at all stages, and
+• Internationally renowned investigators and outstanding trainees at all stages, and

-• extensive multidisciplinary research resources, including the NIH-funded CTSI with a CTS Training and K Scholars Programs, the UCSF Biomedical Science.
+• Extensive multidisciplinary research resources, including the NIH-funded CTSI with a CTS Training and K Scholars Programs, the UCSF Biomedical Science.

 Program Objectives